 - Click on “Install” and download the Tor browser.

-Once it’s completed, open the Tor browser and “set up” the circuit.
+Once completed, open the Tor browser and “set up” the circuit.

-The best way to enhance your security on the Tor browser is to use a compatible VPN.
-A VPN encrypts all your traffic and replaces your IP address with a temporary IP address.
-In this way, your ISP can’t detect which websites you’re visiting.
-They can only view the encrypted traffic coming to and from the VPN traffic but can’t intercept it.
+A compatible VPN is the best way to enhance your security on the Tor browser.
+A VPN encrypts all your traffic and replaces your IP address with a temporary one.
+This way, your ISP can’t detect which websites you’re visiting.
+They can only view the encrypted traffic from the VPN but can’t intercept it.

 There are two ways to use a VPN to boost your security on the Tor browser:

 - Tor Over VPN: The easiest way to connect to the Tor browser guarantees complete online protection.
 First, connect to the VPN and then route your traffic to the web via Tor.
-By doing so, your data becomes encrypted before it is routed and maximizes your online Privacy and security.
+Your data becomes encrypted before it is routed and maximizes your online Privacy and security.
 However, it doesn’t protect you against malicious nodes.

-- VPN Over Tor: It is a bit complicated method in which you first connect to the Tor browser and then manually configure the VPN.
+- VPN Over Tor: It is a bit complicated to connect to the Tor browser and then manually configure the VPN.
 It protects against malicious nodes, but it isn’t recommended to use because of its connection complexity.

 It is better to use Tor over VPN instead of VPN over Tor.
-Make sure that you choose a reliable VPN provider that works efficiently with the Tor browser to enhance your online Privacy.
+Ensure you choose a reliable VPN provider that works efficiently with the Tor browser to enhance your Online Privacy.

 3. Use Bridges

 Network administrators ban the Tor traffic by blocking the entry nodes through their systems.
 You can connect to a bridge to get around these restrictions.
-They look like regular traffic and don’t reveal that you are connected to the Tor browser.
-Also, there is no complete list of bridges so, even if the ISP filters the connection to know the Tor relays, they can’t block them.
+They look like regular traffic and don’t reveal your connection to the Tor browser.
+Also, there is no complete list of bridges, so even if the ISP filters the connection to know the Tor relays, they can’t block them.
 In this way, they add an extra layer of anonymity and prevent getting caught while connected to the Tor browser.

 There are no significant drawbacks to using Tor bridges.
-But for better results and protection, it’s suggested to connect to a VPN first.
+But connecting to a VPN is suggested first for better results and protection.

 4. Use Antivirus Software